 The plaintiff appealed alleging that the judge erred in allowing the defendant’s motion for remittitur, which the lower court granted thereby reducing the damages award to $20 million.
 A judge can allow the reduction of a jury’s award of damages where the judge concludes that the jury acted at least in part out of passion, partiality, or prejudice.

 The appellate court rejected the defendant’s arguments finding that the plaintiff was not required to determine that each accident in the report was sufficiently similar.
 Instead, the plaintiff merely needed to show that the defendant was aware of the risk of vehicles striking its storefronts and endangering customers.
 The appellate court rejected the plaintiff’s challenge to the remittitur, finding that the reduction from $32 million to $20 million was appropriately supported in the record and judge’s findings.

 If you were injured in a car accident, you deserve compassionate and dedicated legal counsel to help you determine your legal rights.
-At the Law Offices of Michael O. Smith, we have proudly served Massachusetts residents in a wide variety of accident cases including wrongful death actions.
+At the Mass Injury Group, we have proudly served Massachusetts residents in a wide variety of accident cases including wrongful death actions.
 To schedule your free consultation call us at 617-263-0060 or contact us online.